vitessio/website/content/en/blog/2022-06-10-kubecon-eu-recap.md

 # What’s next
 The [2022 North American event](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) is scheduled for October 24-28 in Detroit, Michigan.
 We will most likely have a Vitess booth again.
-The [2023 EU event](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe-2023/) is scheduled for April 17-21 in Amsterdam, The Netherlands
+The [2023 EU event](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe-2023/) is scheduled for April 17-21 in Amsterdam, The Netherlands.

 Special thanks to Harshit Gangal for organizing the Vitess presence at this conference.